You can make initial contact with any member of the DAG team to discuss the kind of challenge you are facing.

 The majority of our collaborations are with colleagues in the School of Life Sciences, but we are happy to talk with any scientist who is planning data intensive experiments pertinent to biology or has a question about biological data analysis.

 The DAG started in 2006 with the appointment of Chris Cole as part of the Scottish Bioinformatics Research Network.
-In 2009 it expanded thanks to close collaboration with the GRE Centre which funds two positions in the group (Pieta Schofield and Marek Gierlinski).
-Sustainability of the DAG is being achieved by continued funding from the GRE Centre and further funding from a mixture of sources including smaller contributions from grants across the School of Life Sciences.
+In 2009 it expanded thanks to close collaboration with the GRE Centre which funded two positions in the group (Pieta Schofield and Marek Gierlinski).
+Sustainability of the DAG has been achieved till 2017 by continued funding from the GRE Centre and further funding from a mixture of sources including smaller contributions from grants across the School of Life Sciences.

 Geoff Barton's Group at Dundee has always collaborated with experimentalists.
 Collaboration on a specific biological system (e.g. kinases or glycosyl transferases) has led to new general studies of proteins, new computational techniques and databases.
 In the past we have been able to contribute to collaborations when the goals of the research have been in line with our existing research grants.
 However, there are many opportunities to do interesting science at the interface between computing and biology that require more time to be dedicated than is possible with this model and yet are not large enough at the outset to justify a full grant application.
 The Data Analysis Group (DAG) enables a larger range of collaborations to be carried out between the "dry" bioinformatics research labs and different "wet" groups across the School of Life Sciences and also provides a core of experts who can give advice on analysis problems and provide training.